 New applicants should refer to A.2 in the Admissions section of this Calendar for regulations regarding University admission.
 Students wishing to enrol in the Schulich School of Engineering must meet minimum admission requirements for Standard Admission as set out in the Admissions section (A.5.1.1) of this Calendar.

 Students required to withdraw from another faculty or another post-secondary educational institution because of an unsatisfactory academic record will not normally be considered for admission to the Schulich School of Engineering within 12 months of the withdrawal.
 Students seeking admission or readmission to the Schulich School of Engineering who have been determined (through due process) to be guilty of academic or non-academic misconduct at this or any other academic institution must accompany their application with a letter of explanation and will be considered for admission on an individual basis.
 Students who have been expelled from the Schulich School of Engineering may not apply for readmission.

-Students who have attended a post-secondary institution must apply for admission by the appropriate deadline and submit all transcripts to the Registrar's Office as soon as possible but not later than June 30.
+Students who have attended a post-secondary institution must apply for admission and submit transcripts by the deadlines indicated in Section A.3 of the University Calendar.
 All applicants must present senior matriculation standing, or equivalent, in the five specified high school subjects, even though they may have attended a post-secondary institution.